Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Migration.md

 ### [`UnityEngine.Input.GetAxisRaw`](https://docs.unity3d.com/ScriptReference/Input.GetAxisRaw.html)

 Not directly applicable.
-You can use access any `InputControl.ReadUnprocessedValue()` to read unprocessed values from any control.
+You can use access any [`InputControl<>.ReadUnprocessedValue()`](../api/UnityEngine.InputSystem.InputControl-1.html#UnityEngine_InputSystem_InputControl_1_ReadUnprocessedValue) to read unprocessed values from any control.

 ### [`UnityEngine.Input.GetButton`](https://docs.unity3d.com/ScriptReference/Input.GetButton.html)

-See `UnityEngine.Input.GetAxis` for how to set up a binding to a button or axis.
+See [`UnityEngine.Input.GetAxis`](#getAxis) for how to set up a binding to a button or axis.

+You can also use [`ButtonControl.isPressed`](../api/UnityEngine.InputSystem.Controls.ButtonControl.html#UnityEngine_InputSystem_Controls_ButtonControl_isPressed) to detect if a button was pressed on the raw control without using bindings.

 ### [`UnityEngine.input.GetButtonDown`](https://docs.unity3d.com/ScriptReference/Input.GetButtonDown.html)

-See `UnityEngine.Input.GetAxis` for how to set up a binding to a button or axis.
+See [`UnityEngine.Input.GetAxis`](#getAxis) for how to set up a binding to a button or axis.
 You can use the `Press` interaction to detect when a button is pressed.

-You can also use `ButtonControl.wasPressedThisFrame` to detect if a button was pressed on the raw control without using bindings.
+You can also use [`ButtonControl.wasPressedThisFrame`](../api/UnityEngine.InputSystem.Controls.ButtonControl.html#UnityEngine_InputSystem_Controls_ButtonControl_wasPressedThisFrame) to detect if a button was pressed on the raw control without using bindings.

 ### [`UnityEngine.input.GetButtonUp`](https://docs.unity3d.com/ScriptReference/Input.GetButtonUp.html)

-See `UnityEngine.Input.GetAxis` for how to set up a binding to a button or axis.
+See [`UnityEngine.Input.GetAxis`](#getAxis) for how to set up a binding to a button or axis.
 You can use the `Press` interaction with a "Release Only" trigger to detect when a button is released.

-You can also use `ButtonControl.wasReleasedThisFrame` to detect if a button was pressed on the raw control without using bindings.
+You can also use [`ButtonControl.wasReleasedThisFrame`](../api/UnityEngine.InputSystem.Controls.ButtonControl.html#UnityEngine_InputSystem_Controls_ButtonControl_wasReleasedThisFrame) to detect if a button was pressed on the raw control without using bindings.

 ### [`UnityEngine.Input.GetJoystickNames`](https://docs.unity3d.com/ScriptReference/Input.GetJoystickNames.html)